allannjuguna/CaptureTheFlag/README.md

 # CaptureTheFlag
-This are my capture the flag writeups(scripts)
+These are my capture the flag writeups(scripts)